SimoneCiciliano/SimoneCiciliano/README.md

 ### 🔭 Interests
-- Building User-centric conversational interfaces;
+- Reinforcement learning for conversational interfaces;
-- Use interaction-design principles to improve User-LLM interaction;
+- Interaction design for Task-Oriented dialogue systems;
-- Helping people to improve their ideas by finding the NLP tools that suits them best;
+- Help people improve their ideas by finding the NLP tools that suit them best;

 -------------------------------------------------------